API 5L Line Pipe

 First 1234567 Last 1/20

-API 5L pipes are carbon steel pipes used for oil and gas transmissions.
+API 5L line pipe is manufactured from carbon steel or high-strength low-alloy (HSLA) steel grades used for the transportation of oil, natural gas, and other fluids.
 They include pipes manufactured in seamless and welded (ERW, SAW).
-API 5L is the implementation standard of steel pipe for pipeline transportation systems and specification for line pipe.
+API 5L is the specification for steel line pipe used in pipeline transportation systems.

 Common Steel Grades: From Grade B to X80